-The manager had introduced a new system to help prevent and monitor accidents and 'near misses' which has helped reduce hospital admissions from 18 in May to 7 in July 2016.
+The manager had an effective system in place to help prevent and monitor accidents and 'near misses' which has helped reduce hospital admissions.
 Records, and our discussions with the manager, showed us that notifications had been sent to the Care Quality Commission (CQC) as required.
 A notification is information about important events that the provider is required by law to notify us about.
-This showed us that the manager had an understanding of their role and responsibilities.
+This showed us that the registered manager had an understanding of their role and responsibilities.